frcdesign/FRCDesign.org/docs/learning-course/stage1/1C/introduction.md

 # 1C: Practice Mechanisms
 ## Introduction

 Welcome to stage 1C!
 In this stage, you will be modeling a number of practice mechanisms to practice your CAD skills.
-You'll also learn a number of FRC and Onshape tips and tricks along the way to keep things fresh.
+You'll also learn some useful FRC and Onshape tips and tricks along the way to keep things fresh.

 For simplicity, these mechanisms will be modeled out-of-context of a full robot.
 For these exercises, don't think too hard about the design behind them.